 Once a nurse and 911 have been contacted, then the supervisor in charge will notify the Child’s parents.

-Wait for the ambulance driver to tell you to which hospital they are taking the Child, and have that information available for the parents.
+Wait for the ambulance driver to tell you to which hospital they are taking the Child and have that information available for the parents.

 If you are off site, identify the nearest medical facility and be aware of people who are able to assist a Child in need of medical attention.